yushchenko/sencha-touch-talk-at-sydjs/notes.md

 First, it's provides list and forms which look and feel quite close to native.
 If you try them on you phone, you will see that the interections are fairly decent but not perfect, espessialy in comparison with native apps.
-In fact, it's just the price that you pay for the previledge to run the same code accross different platforms.
+In fact, this little slugishness just the price that you pay for the previledge to run the same code accross different platforms.

 > slide: toolbars ...